 Instead, his recommendation is to loosen contractor commitments near the end of an engagement.
 “Consider letting people go home at one o’clock on the last day instead of keeping them until 5 p.m.
 When you give them a little bonus like that, they’re less likely to try and take some other kind of bonus for themselves on the way out.”

 4. Corporate Culture Takes More Than Lip Service

 Beyond ensuring those staplers stay put, what is the advantage of establishing an ethical corporate culture?

 A lot, says finance professor Paola Sapienza.
 Her research shows that when employees truly believe their company values integrity, that company will have higher profits and other indicators of strong performance.

 This is not the case for companies that simply tout their integrity to outside audiences, the researchers found.
 Additionally, Sapienza says, “we didn’t find any correlations between the cultural values that a company advertises and what its employees perceive from the inside once they’re working there.”

 5. Should You Hire Someone with a Criminal Record?

 It may seem obvious that if you want to foster a corporate culture of honesty and integrity, you should avoid hiring people with criminal records.

 That turns out to not necessarily be true.

-Dylan Minor, an assistant professor of managerial economics and decision sciences, and colleague Nicola Persico, a professor in the same department, looked at data from more than 1 million job applicants mainly for positions as sales representatives in call centers and in customer service.
+Nicola Persico, a professor of managerial economics and decision sciences, looked at data from more than 1 million job applicants mainly for positions as sales representatives in call centers and in customer service.